 Located in Storm Lake, Buena Vista University is a Presbyterian college that offers more than 45 majors.
-Founded in 1891, the university is ranked at number 18 on the 2019 list of the top regional colleges in the Midwest by U.S. News.
+The university opened its doors in 1891.
 The school has an acceptance rate of 64 percent, and the total student population is just under 2,000 students.
 The average class size ranges from 10 to 19 pupils, and the student-teacher ratio is 9:1.
 Elementary education, psychology, liberal arts, and humanities are particularly popular majors for students at Buena Vista.
-According to the most recent Niche rankings, the university is listed as the number 15 school for best value colleges in Iowa.
 The graduation rate at the college is 60 percent, and the average starting salary for graduates is $34,500 per year.

 10. Northeast Iowa Community College